OleHolmNielsen/GPAW-benchmark-2023/README.md

 The GPAW benchmarks must be executed on a single compute node, using all CPU cores available in the system.
-The node must contain the same processor SKU, memory size and speed, BIOS settings, and system chassis as the servers offered.

 The subdirectory [benchmarks](benchmarks/) contains the Python scripts, batch job shell scripts, and any further input files.